 Did you know that being born is the number one cause of death?

 When I get a question like this I think about George Burns: smoked cigars all his waking hours and from what I hear drank like a fish, yep it finally caught up with him at the young age of 100.

-In our days of 24 hour news cycle and everyone being able to make money off the cause or the cure, the best thing one can do is enjoy life and don’t believe everything you read.
-In 6 months gluten and msg, whatever the heck msg is, will be touted as the next big cancer preventer and I’ve seen some of those “Stars Without Makeup” pictures, trust me they’d look better with cancer than without makeup.
+In our days of 24 hour news cycle and everyone being able to make money off the cause or the cure, the best thing one can do is enjoy life, use some common sense, don't do anything in excess, and don’t believe everything you read. *

 My daughter just turned 10 and was pretty disappointed when she didn't get a new iPhone for Christmas.
 I don't think she needs one because she has one of our old phones she can use on wifi, but her mom thinks Santa shouldve bought her one of her own.
 What age do you think it's ok for a kid to have a cellphone?

 I’ve been asking for a dirt bike since I was 7.
 I'm still waiting for it and there have been several years where I was real good.

 Some parents never cease to amaze me, first of all, they’ve completely forgotten what things were like when they were their kids’ age.
 There was no such thing as a cell phone when I was 10 and guess what, I survived.
 Not only did I survive I learned 3 things by not having "Satan’s CB”: 1) to listen 2) to remember 3) to improvise.